Tyke03/image_organizer/AI_RULES.md

 # AI_RULES.md - PhotoSort AI

 ## Project Overview
 PhotoSort AI is a client-side React application that uses AI vision models to automatically analyze and organize photos into semantic albums based on visual content.
-The app implements a multi-tier fallback system to ensure reliability even when primary APIs hit quota limits.
+The app uses OpenRouter as a unified API gateway to access multiple AI vision models with automatic fallback handling.

 ## Tech Stack